microsoft/vscode-arduino/BRANCHNOTES.md

 * Error message formatting was fixed within `verify` only
 * No consistent return values within `verify` (when it bailed out early it returned `void`)

-**2020 02 17** Disabled and marked all previous implementations of IntelliSense support for later removal.
+**2020 02 17** Disabled and marked all previous implementations of IntelliSense support for later removal using `IS-REMOVE`.
+Pulled changes from upstream and merged them into the intellisense feature branch.
+Began to work on event handling/generation: vscode-arduino should detect when sketch/board/configuration and so on has changed, then re-analyze the current setup and set the IntelliSense configuration accordingly.
+This works more or less but there's a lot to fix in the current implementation which kept me busy till late today (I need some sleep now).
+Cleanup and commits follow tomorrow.
+Approaching alpha version for curious testers.
+OSX and Linux comes first, Windows will follow later.

 ### Status
 |      | Tasks   |